adorad/adorad/COMPILER.md

 assembly instructions to machine code and build the binary from scratch byte by byte.
 It manually builds all headers, segments, sections, symtable, relocations, etc. Right now it only has basic support of the x64 platform/ELF format.

-The rest of the directories are vlib modules: `builtin/` (Strings, Tensors, maps), `time/`, `os/`, etc. Their documentation is pretty clear.
+The rest of the directories are hzlib modules: `builtin/` (Strings, Tensors, maps), `time/`, `os/`, etc. Their documentation is pretty clear.